 If you’re intrigued by this career field and wondering how to get started, Van Loon described the learning paths for three different types of professionals; those new to the field, programmers, and those already working in data science.
-He also points out that different skill sets are required by different industries, but all working in AI should have good communication skills before addressing the math and computing skills needed.
+He also points out that various industries require different skill sets, but all working in AI should have excellent communication skills before addressing the math and computing skills needed.

 For those new to the field, Van Loon suggested starting with mathematics and taking all kinds of courses in machine learning.
-In addition, someone wanting to move into AI should have strong computer skills as well as programming skills like C++ and an understanding of the algorithms.
+Besides, someone wanting to move into AI should have strong computer skills as well as programming skills like C++ and an understanding of the algorithms.
 You should also supplement that education with general business knowledge.
-Most importantly, make sure any training you get is hands on.
+Most importantly, make sure any training you get is hands-on.

 If you’re already a programmer and you’d like to move into AI, you can go straight into the algorithms and start coding.